 Students will do the majority of their work online, and they will need access to a computer with Internet and, depending on the program type, a webcam or other equipment.

-The online MSW program SocialWork@Simmons, our partner, outlines specific admissions and eligibility requirements on its website.
+Since every school has a slightly different standard when it comes to admission requirements, going right to the source is the best bet to find the most up-to-date information.
+The online MSW program SocialWork@Simmons, from our partner, outlines specific admissions and eligibility requirements on its website.
 The program requires that prospective students have earned a bachelor’s degree from an accredited school and have graduated with a minimum GPA of 3.0 with a demonstrated strength in academic studies and a passion for the field.
 The GRE is not required for admission.
 The program also looks for individuals who possess certain personality attributes like sensitivity and self-awareness, which are all necessary in a career in social work.

 Students who meet these standards are eligible to apply to the program.
 The SocialWork@Simmons application includes the completed online application, an applicable fee, a resume, transcripts, letters of recommendation and a statement of intent.
 For some students, the admissions counselors will request an interview — done in person or via Skype — to further explore if a student is a good fit for the program and if the program is a good fit for the student.